Polirecyliente/SGConocimiento/Math/Algebra_basics__Prealgebra__OpenStax/Ch08_Linear_equations.md

 Equations with fractions and decimals behave ultimately the same as regular equations.

 (Eliminar los denominadores de una ecuación)
-**Clear an equation of fractions**: the process of clearing the fractions of an equation, by multiplying each term by the least common denominator.
+**Clear an equation of fractions**: the process of clearing the fractions of an equation, by multiplying each term on both sides by the least common denominator.